ericfdunn/manifold-realms/2. Rules/Characters/Attacks.md

 **Range:** Self
 **Duration:** 1 round

-You gain advantage against a specified target on your next attack this round.
-You must roll one Action Die for every 10 feet of distance between you and your target, minimum 1.
+You gain advantage against a specified target on your next attack this round but your movement goes to 0 for the remainder of your turn.

 ## Quick Toss
 **Level:** 2
 **Action:** 1 bonus action
 **Range:** Self
+**Defense:** Dexterity
 **Duration:** Instantaneous

 As a bonus action, you can make a ranged attack with a weapon that has the thrown property.
 You can draw the weapon as part of making this attack.
-For each Action Die you roll, add +1 to your attack roll and add the total to your damage.

-## Rally
-**Level:** 3
-**Action:** 1 bonus action
-**Range:** Close
-**Duration:** Instantaneous

-On your turn, you can use a bonus action to bolster the resolve of your companions.
-For each Action Die you roll, choose a friendly creature who can see or hear you.
-Those creatures gain temporary hit points equal to the total of your roll + your Charisma modifier.

 ## Riposte
 **Level:** 2
 **Action:** 1 reaction
 **Range:** Self
+**Defense:** Dexterity
 **Duration:** Instantaneous

-When a creature misses you with a melee attack, you can use your reaction to make a melee weapon attack against the creature.
-For each Action Die you roll, add +1 to your attack roll and add the total to your damage.
+When a creature misses you with a melee attack, you can use your reaction to make a melee weapon attack against the creature for normal damage.

 ## Sweeping Attack
 **Level:** 3
 **Action:** 1 action
 **Range:** Touch
+**Defense:** Dexterity
 **Duration:** Instantaneous

 You attempt to strike multiple opponents in reach with a melee weapon attack.
-Roll one Action Die for each target in range.
-Make a singe attack roll against each target and add one Action die roll to your damage if you hit.
+Make an attack roll against each target and deal half damage to each target you hit.

 !To remove?
 ## Tactical Assessment